 These factors are capable to affect the light pulse.
 And this may cause the miscalculation of the time of flight while sending the data to the sensor.
 Nevertheless, modern laser rangefinders are designed with enough capacity to receive several echoes from one laser beam.
 In fact, their eyecups are coated with thick weatherproof materials so as to prevent them from making miscalculations.

-Triangulation is imbibing the trigonometry principle in calculating the average time travelled.
+Triangulation is imbibing the trigonometry principle in calculating the average time traveled.
 How does this work?
 The emitted photons are exchanged from both the optical aperture and the receiver optical aperture.
 The pulses/photon/infrared beam emitted from the optical aperture travels until it hits the target, then the returning photon returns to the receiver optical aperture.
-However, an imaginary line is formed from the position of the intended target to the center of the triangular photons, resulting to two right angle triangles.
+However, an imaginary line is formed from the position of the intended target to the center of the triangular photons, resulting in two right-angle triangles.
 This is what produces the calculation on STRAIGHT-LINE DISTANCE MODE.

-Sometimes, hunters, archers, and rifle shooter are required to be on a tree-stand, hilly terrain, lower position and different angle so that they can easily get their intended target shot.
+Sometimes, hunters, archers, and rifle shooters are required to be on a tree-stand, hilly terrain, lower position, and different angle so that they can easily get their intended target shot.
 So, it’s required that the angle range compensation has to be used for them.